How to Set SMART Social Media Goals and Achieve Them

 - Achievable: Yes

-- Realistic: Boost car dealership posts with Facebook and Instagram advertising with $10 per post targeting an audience within a 50 mile radius.
+- Relevant: Boost car dealership posts with Facebook and Instagram advertising with $10 per post targeting an audience within a 50 mile radius.
 Consider posting specific discounts/specials for types of vehicles that could target a more specific demographic.

 - Time Sensitive: 3 month time limit – ends June 30th.